preservim/vim-wordy/README.markdown

 ## What is _wordy_?

 _wordy_ is not a grammar checker.
 Nor is it a guide to proper word usage.
-Rather, _wordy_ is a rudimentary tool to assist writers in identifying words and phrases in their text that suffer from a history of misuse, abuse and overuse, at least according to usage experts.
+Rather, _wordy_ is a lightweight tool to assist writers in identifying those words and phrases known for their history of misuse, abuse and overuse, at least according to usage experts.

-For example, if _wordy_ highlights ‘moreover’, a word for which there may be no good usage, a rewrite to eliminate it would be prudent.
+For example, if _wordy_ highlights ‘moreover’ in your document, a word for which there may be no good usage, you might consider a rewrite to eliminate it.
 But if it highlights ‘therefore’ in a sentence, you may consider the usage worthy and elect to keep it, _wordy_ be damned.

-Existing proofreading software can scan your text for potential problems in grammar and usage and provide comprehensive feedback.
-However, some services require transmission of your work to a server for checking.
+Existing proofreading software can scan your text for potential problems and provide comprehensive feedback.
+However, it may require a complex software installation or transmission of your work to a remote server for checking.
-Others require installation and configuration of a complex software package, where integration with your editor of choice may prove infeasible.

-_wordy_ stands ready as a lightweight alternative to these comprehensive tools, focusing narrowly on identifying potential problems in usage.
+In contrast, _wordy_ stands ready as a simple alternative to these comprehensive tools, focusing narrowly on identifying potential problems in usage.

-_wordy_ is best used in concert with books and other resources on good usage in writing.
+_wordy_ is best used in concert with books and websites that focus on usage.

 ## Requirements